Darsini-Vijayakumar/Google-Playstore-Apps-Data-Analysis/README.md

 We created a word cloud of commonly occurring words in positive and negative reviews and found that the words – “love”, “great” and “good” were the most commonly occurring words in the positive reviews.
 On the other hand, the negative words that were prevalent were “bad”, “hate” and “ads”.
 Our aim was to analyse the reviews and get a better idea of the common issues that people face with apps or the attributes that make an app popular.
 We extracted phrases from the reviews and observed that positive reviews had phrases like “user friendly”, “free version”, “works great” and “highly recommend”.
 The negative reviews contained phrases like “waste time”, “many ads”, “spend money” and “takes forever”.
 We can see that loading time and ads were one of the main concerns amongst users.
 On the other hand, usability is one of the reasons that users give positive reviews.

-### 4. Predictive Modelling
-We proceeded to predict the popularity of app based on its features and chose the install count as the measure of popularity.
-We split the number of installs into four buckets – Not so popular, Intermediate Popular, Popular and Extremely Popular, so that we have a classification problem at hand.

-#### 4.1.
-Feature Selection
-We plotted a Pearson Correlation Matrix which showed a moderate positive correlation exists between the number of reviews and the number of installs.
-Our initial analysis also revealed that the size of the app affects the rating.
-Most of the top-rated apps were sized between 2 Mb and 40 Mb.
-Intuitively, the number of reviews and size of the app would explain the majority of the popularity of the app.
-The rating distribution showed that categories had statistically different mean ratings which in turn contributes to the popularity.
-We decided to use the features - ‘Installs’, 'Reviews', 'Category', 'Content Rating', 'Type', 'Genres' and 'Size'.
-We dropped the features – Android Ver, Current Ver and Last Updated since these did not have any significant relationship with the install count.

-#### 4.2.
-Implementation
-We implemented three classification models to predict the popularity of the app, amongst which Random Forest with tuning gave us the best accuracy with 81.08 % accuracy.
-Logistic Regression – 58.67% accuracy
-Decision Tree Classifier – 76.10% accuracy
-Random Forest Classifier – 78.16% accuracy
-Random Forest with Hyperparameter tuning - 81.08% accuracy We used Randomized Search CV to loop over a set of random values for the parameters of the model.
-We ran the grid search and chose the optimal number of tress, number of features at each split, maximum number of levels and the method of selecting samples.
-Using these parameters, we predicted the popularity of the app on our test set and obtained an accuracy of 88.05%.

 ### 5. Findings and Conclusion

 1. Developers should aim to keep the apps optimally sized (between 2 MB to 40 MB) to increase the likelihood of it being popular.